maveniverse/mima/README.md

   environment, customize it, etc.
 * [runtime](runtime/) - Various runtimes for different purposes and use cases, these should be in `runtime` scope.

-To demonstrate, an example [app](app/) "demo project" is provided: it creates a "library" artifact, that contains some business logic that needs Resolver (to calculate classpath for given artifact) and it works as "plain library" as UTs demonstrate.
+To demonstrate, an example [demo](demo/) "demo project" is provided: it creates a "library" artifact, that contains some business logic that needs Resolver (to calculate classpath for given artifact) and it works as "plain library" as UTs demonstrate.
 But, to introduce a twist, this same library is then used as dependency in "library-maven-plugin", a Maven Plugin that does the same thing by reusing the "library".
 Here also, Invoker ITs prove that the Mojo works as expected.
-The `app` subproject has been tested with Maven 3.9.x and Maven 3.8.x to behave as expected.
+The `demo` subproject has been tested with Maven 3.9.x and Maven 3.8.x to behave as expected.

 ## Runtimes